nkurniansyah/Hypertension_PRS/README.md

     prssum[,"PRSsum"]<- (prssum[,"PRSsum"] - TOPMed_HTN_PRS_mean_sd$TOPMed_mean))/TOPMed_HTN_PRS_mean_sd$TOPMed_sd

-## Example code for association analysis
+## Example code for association analsis

 We performed association analysis using mixed models implemented in the GENESIS R package.
 Below is an example code.
 It uses function that we